mageeanbrown/mageeanbrown.github.io/_projects/fsae.md

     </div>
 </div>
 <div class="caption">
     On the left, the steering system mount before welding.
 This mount is made from steel and the pieces are laser cut out-of-house (it is designed with cut-outs for weight reduction, rather than having full steel sheets that provide a similar strength).
 On the right, the mount after I welded it to the car.
-I think this is my first welded part that made its way onto the car!
+This was my first welded part that made its way onto the car!
 </div>

 <div class="row align-items-center custom-row">